jscholes/accessify-prototype/docs/design.md

 Medium priority:

 - Access similar artists and tag radio streams from Last.fm.
+- Substitute certain tracks in Last.fm for user-preferred versions.

 - Create a custom recommendations request, setting parameters such as key, tempo, liveness etc.

 Other ideas: